 Hardware-accelerated rendering to an "accelerated" destination.
-Examples of rendering destinations which can be hardware-accelerated are
+Examples of rendering destinations that can be hardware-accelerated are

 BufferStrategy.
-If a destination is accelerated, rendering which goes to such surface may be performed by video hardware.
-So if you issue a
+If a destination is accelerated, then rendering goes to a surface may be performed by video hardware.
+So, if you issue a

 drawRect call, Java 2D redirects this call to the underlying native API (such as GDI, DirectDraw, Direct3D or OpenGL, or X11), which performs the operation using hardware.

-Caching images in accelerated memory (Video memory or pixmaps) so that they can be copied very fast to another accelerated surface.
-Such images are known as "managed images."
+Caching images in accelerated memory (video memory or pixmaps) so that they can be copied very fast to another accelerated surface.
+These images are known as managed images.

-Ideally, all operations performed to an accelerated surface are hardware-accelerated.
-In this case the application takes the full advantage that is offered by the platform.
+Ideally, all operations performed on an accelerated surface are hardware-accelerated.
+In this case, the application takes full advantage of what is offered by the platform.

 Unfortunately in many cases the default pipelines are not able to use the hardware for rendering.
 This can happen due to the pipeline limitations, or the underlying native API.
 For example, most X servers do not support rendering antialiased primitives, or alpha compositing.

 One cause of performance issues is when operations performed are not hardware-accelerated.
 Even in cases when a destination surface is accelerated, some primitives may not be.